Research Opportunities at Northeastern Illinois University

 Chicago Area Organizations and Companies

 Abbott Labs: Every year, Abbott Labs host hundreds of interns from the world’s leading universities.
 Successful interns have demonstrated academic excellence, strong leadership, communication skills and technical excellence in their respective fields.
 Interns have the opportunity to work in functions that include engineering, science, finance, information technology and marketing.
-Our internships offer flexible 10-12 week assignments during the summer, adjusted to your academic calendar and the needs of individual businesses.
+These internships offer flexible 10-12 week assignments during the summer, adjusted to your academic calendar and the needs of individual businesses.
 Deadlines vary.

 Fermilab provides internships for students who apply directly to Fermilab or through the Department of Energy.
 Fermilab also has international partnerships with institutions in foreign countries that are responsible for selecting students.
 Deadlines vary for the different programs offered by Fermilab.